Prospects for determining the nature of the secondaries of extreme mass-ratio inspirals using the spin-induced quadrupole deformation: Gravitational wave fluxes

 \section{Gravitational wave fluxes}

-In this section, we describe the gravitational wave radiation from the EMRI system.
+In this section, we describe the gravitational wave radiation from the EMRI system, where the secondary object inspirals into the primary following quasi-circular, equatorial orbits.
 As a result of the system's tiny mass ratio, we can study the evolution of the secondary object through perturbation methods.
 The system loses energy and angular momentum due to gravitational radiation, the back-reaction of which (self-force) shrinks the binary separation, and the system goes through an inspiral phase.
-Here, we study the gravitational back-reaction effects within the framework of \textit{adiabatic approximation} \cite{PhysRevD.78.064028, Hughes:2021exa}.
+In this paper, we use \textit{adiabatic approximation} to study the gravitational back-reaction effects \cite{PhysRevD.78.064028, Hughes:2021exa}.
 The motivation behind this formalism is that the orbital time scale $T_o$ ($\sim M$) is much shorter than the dissipative $T_i$ ($\sim M^2/m_s\sim T_o/q\gg T_o$); thus allowing us to treat the orbital dynamics as geodesics over a short time scale.
-Furthermore, the rate of change of the orbit's energy and angular momentum is dictated by the time-averaged, dissipative part of the self-force \cite{ Hughes:2021exa} i.e.,
+Furthermore, the rate of change of the orbit's energy is dictated by the time-averaged, dissipative part of the self-force \cite{ Hughes:2021exa} i.e.,

-where $\langle\boldsymbol{\cdot}\rangle$ denotes the averaging over a time period that is much larger than $T_o$ but smaller than $T_i$.
+where $\langle\boldsymbol{\cdot}\rangle$ denotes the averaging over a time period much larger than $T_o$ but smaller than $T_i$.
 We calculate the back-reaction effect on the orbit by solving the Teukolsky equation.
 This gives the adiabatic evaluation of the object from orbit to orbit.
-Note that the adiabatic approximation breaks down as the object crosses the ISCO and the object transits onto a geodesic plunge orbit \cite{PhysRevD.78.064028}.
-In our study, we focus only on the adiabatic part of the motion.
+Note that the adiabatic approximation breaks down as the object crosses the ISCO and transits onto a geodesic plunge orbit \cite{PhysRevD.78.064028}.
+Our study focuses only on the adiabatic part of the motion.
+Much of our discussions presented in this section and the two subsequent subsections (\ref{sec 4A}) and (\ref{sec 4B}) follow closely from \cite{Pani}.
+Interested readers are referred to \cite{Pani} for further details.